mwiens91/hello-world-workflow/README.md

 ### make_caps

-The make_caps step takes the files from duplicate_file and converts all their alphabetic characters to uppercase and creates a new directory with these converted files.
+The make_caps step takes the files from duplicate_file and converts all their alphabetic characters to uppercase and creates a tarball with these converted files.

-By default the final output directories created by make_caps should appear in the base directory of the repository.
+By default the final output tarballs created by make_caps should appear in the base directory of the repository.